- Loan Policy

 Safety

 Parents and guardians. not library staff, are expected to set and enforce rules for their children’s use of the Internet.
-Parents are expect to accompany children under 10 years old in using the Internet.
-In addition, parents or legal guardians must assume responsibility for ensuring their own minor children’s safety and security when using email, instant messaging, social networking sites such as Facebook and Twitter, chatrooms, or other forms of electronic resource information.
+Parents are expected to accompany children under 10 years old in using the Internet.
+In addition, parents or legal guardians must assume responsibility for ensuring their own minor children’s safety and security when using email, instant messaging, or any social networking sites.

 Usage